 6. If the parties have agreed a method of appointment of the arbitrator or arbitrators that deviates from the procedures provided for in this Article 13 or in Article 14, the appointment shall take place in the manner as agreed by the parties.
-If this method of appointment is not, or not entirely, performed within the time limit agreed by the parties or, in the absence of such time limit, within four weeks after the arbitrator or arbitrators shall take place in accordance with paragraphs 1 to 4, inclusive, of this article.
+If this method of appointment is not, or not entirely, performed within the time limit agreed by the parties or, in the absence of such time limit, within four weeks after the arbitration has been commenced, the appointment of the arbitrator or arbitrators shall take place in accordance with paragraphs 1 to 4, inclusive, of this article.